xiaoyang-sde/knowledge-base/docs/rust/04-enum-pattern-matching.md

 ## The `Option` Enum

 The standard library defines the `Option<T>` enum type that encodes the scenario in which a value could be something or it could be nothing.
-To prevent compliation error, the program should handle each variant in order to use an `Option<T>` value.
+To prevent compilation error, the program should handle each variant in order to use an `Option<T>` value.

 ```rust
 enum Option<T> {